Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/aggregated-data-analytics.md

 ```

-##The benefits of aggregation, a real world example - Cumulative Flow Diagram
+##Aggregating work items to generate a Cumulative Flow Diagram

 Let's say you want to create a [cumulative flow diagram](../guidance/cumulative-flow-cycle-lead-time-guidance.md) in Power BI.
 You can use a query similar to the one below: